 - Going back on agreed times/dates of work

 - Rudeness to colleagues.

 We encourage a positive state of mind in the company.
 It makes everyone enjoy their work and keeps people happy.
 Of course there are always things that we need to improve on and we also encourage constructive suggestions for improvement.
-As such if you have something you want to voice we ask that any criticisms etc are started by stating the issue, then why it needs fixings, followed by a suggestion for improvement.
+As such if you have something you want to voice we ask that any criticisms etc are started by stating the issue, then why it needs fixing, followed by a suggestion for improvement.

 - A job sheet is not complete: "This job sheet is not complete, I need to know what kit is needed.
 Perhaps I could discuss the event with the project manager to find out what is needed"

 - A piece of equipment is in disrepair: "This piece of equipment is messy and I think our kit needs to look good to maintain our reputation.
 I would like to allocate some time to cleaning it and also to make sure we always have spare cleaning products on-hand"